Quick Start

 Start

-bin/ze example.conf
+bin/ze start example.conf

 Ze logs to stderr.
 You should see something like: